PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   the common grouped rank-four planner.
 Post-Squeeze binary operations must use scalar constants.
 Public intermediates, a nonterminal graph output, a second Squeeze, or any output consumer rejects the complete plan.
+- The RELU/Split all-output island remains separate from the exact Conv/Concat root and the direct Split/Conv/Concat bridge.
+Its semantic boundary is that every Split result immediately returns to NHWC through one owned inverse Transpose; it does not absorb either adjacent Conv topology.
+- TFLite `SPLIT` is an equal-partition operation.
+The owner verifies that the channel count divides the output count and that every static/dynamic output shape matches the equal result.
+The former synthetic fixture's unequal 2/4 metadata was corrected to the valid 3/3 contract.
+- A downstream operator may consume several former post-Transpose aliases or one alias more than once.
+Replacements are grouped per operator and input slot before apply, preventing one branch rewrite from overwriting another.
+- Axis constants use copy-on-write based on exact consumer slots.
+Private INT32/INT64 buffers change from axis 1 to 3 in place; shared buffers retain their original value while the Split receives a deterministic typed clone.
 - The exporter remains the ordered orchestration owner; match/guard/rewrite decisions move to `pytorch_fast_precanonicalize_policy.py` one coherent family at a time.